M2Team/NanaBox/Documents/ConfigurationReference.md

 ### Tpm

-(Optional) The TPM setting of virtual machine.
+(Optional) The Trusted Platform Module (TPM) setting of virtual machine.

-Note: TPM support is not available because Host Compute API seems doesn't implement them.

-If you want to enable TPM for your virtual machine, please set it true.
+If you want to enable Trusted Platform Module (TPM) for your virtual machine, please set it true.

+Note: Available starting with NanaBox 1.2 Update 2.

+Note: Only the Trusted Platform Module (TPM) 2.0 is supported.

+Note: You need Windows Server 2022 or later Host OS.
+(Tested under Windows 11 Version 24H2.)

 ### GuestStateFile